NetApp/host/roles/common/README.md

     eseries_common_group: eseries_storage_systems    # Inventory group containing E-Series storage systems.
     eseries_common_allow_host_reboot:                # Whether reboots will allowed in an attempt to discover E-Series volumes.
     eseries_common_docker_host:                      # Docker host for SANtricity Web Services Proxy.
-    eseries_common_mapped_log_path: /var/log         # Path to eseries_mapped_log which is used to maintain a record of E-Series volumes that are mapped to the host and is used for properly removing the volumes from the host.
-    eseries_mount_log_path: /var/log                 # Path to eseries_mount_log which is used to maintain a record of E-Series volumes that are mounted on the host and is used for properly removing the volumes from the host.

 Notes
 ----------